Are you being driven round the twist by your dog’s toy squeaking? If so, you might be wondering why a squeaking sound is so rewarding for your pooch.

 If your dog loves squeaky toys, they can be great to use as a reward during a training session.

-Remember to mix things up though.
-If you always stick with the one reward, your dog is likely to get bored and won’t be as motivated to learn.
+Remember to mix things up when using dog toys though.
+If you always stick with the one reward or the same squeaky toy, your dog is likely to get bored and won’t be as motivated to learn.

 It’s best to keep squeaky toys for solo training sessions.
 They are not a great option for a training class, as it will likely be distracting for the other dogs.